Charles Chapin: Death

 He died of pneumonia in Sing Sing on December 13, 1930.

 Opinions of Chapin

 For two decades Chapin was the city editor of Joseph Pulitzer’s Evening World.
 Many newspapermen considered Chapin to be "the ablest city editor who ever lived".
 Those who worked for him, however, often hated him.
 When Irvin S. Cobb, the well-known World reporter, heard that his editor was sick, he is said to have looked up from his work and remarked, "I hope it’s nothing trivial."
 According to Andy Logan, a noted correspondent to The New Yorker, Chapin was "terrible tempered" and in the opinion of many of his staff had "a legendary imperviousness to human suffering, especially theirs."
 Pulitzer referred to Chapin as "Pinch" in the code the publisher used to mask his correspondence.
 It was suggested that by overemphasizing sensationalism Chapin became instrumental in propagating the yellow journalism style of newspaper reporting.

+A character based on Chapin may be found in David Pietrusza's 2014 historical novel Dance Hall: A Novel of Sing Sing.